telerik/kendo-ui-core/docs/controls/hybrid/how-to/select-value-from-another-view.md

 ---
-title: Select value from another view
+title: Select Value from Another View
-page_title: Select value from another view
+page_title: Select Value from Another View | Kendo UI Hybrid Components
-description: Select value from another view
+description: "Learn how to select value from another view when working with the Hybrid UI components of Kendo UI."
+slug: howto_selectvaluefrom_anotherview_hybridui
 ---

-# Select value from another view
+# Select Value from Another View

-The example below demonstrates how to navigate to a child view from a ListView, select an item and return back to the parent view showing the selected item.
+The example below demonstrates how to navigate to a child view from a ListView, select an item and return back to the parent view showing the selected item when working with the Hybrid UI components of Kendo UI.

-#### Example:
+###### Example

 ```html
     <div data-role="view" data-model="app.models.survey" data-title="Survey" data-stretch="true" id="survey">